kavia-common/script-certification-management-system-52-61/certification_service_backend/kavia-docs/CONFIGURATION.md

 - CORS_ALLOW_CREDENTIALS: true/false.
 Default: true
 - CORS_ALLOW_METHODS: Comma-separated list or "*" (string accepted).
 Default: "*"
 - CORS_ALLOW_HEADERS: Comma-separated list or "*" (string accepted).
 Default: "*"
+Security note: In non-development environments, "*" for CORS_ALLOW_ORIGINS is not allowed; if "*" is set, the service will restrict to an empty list (deny all) until explicit origins are configured.

 ### Database
 - DATABASE_URL: SQLAlchemy async URL, e.g., postgresql+asyncpg://user:password@host:port/db